Asteya (Non-Stealing): The Third Yama

 “It is often hard to know where to draw the line in just where too much lies.
 Yoga addresses this dilemma beautifully: Gather all the resources you need to support your particular service in the world.
 No more; no less.
 In other words, we are asked to walk a fine line between stealing from others and stealing from ourselves.
 If we take more than we need, in any area of our lives, we are stealing from others.
 If we deny ourselves the resources we need to reach our full potential, we are stealing from ourselves.”

-The root cause of Asteya
+The Root Cause of Asteya

 Cause of asteya